NE-/Learning_Notes/Languages/C/05_The_Preprocessor.md

 ## include Directive
 - At least 8 nested levels supported.
-- In regards to file name, upper and lowercase distinctions may be ignored and implementations may only use siz significant characters before the '.' character.
+- In regards to file name, upper and lowercase distinctions may be ignored and implementations may only use size significant characters before the '.' character.
 ```c
 #include <stdlib.h> // Search system libs
 #include "myfile.h" // Search project